 2. Across the Google Display Network

 Have you ever noticed an ad placed in a banner or mid-blog on a website?
 They likely got there due to the Google Display Network.
 Essentially, the Google Display Network is a cohort of third-party websites in partnership with Google.
-A website can agree to serve Google Display ads to earn a partial share in the ad revenue.
+A website can agree to serve Google Display ads to earn a partial share of the ad revenue

 3. On Youtube

 As an entity under the Google umbrella, Youtube is another place you can easily place ads on through Google Ads.
 It’s a ripe playing field for a small business.
 Since Youtube is the number one video sharing platform on the web, the potential audience is extensive.
 There are a few different ad types you can choose from:

 - Skippable in-stream ads are video ads that appear before or in the middle of a Youtube video.
 They vary in length but a viewer can skip the ad after 5 seconds.

 - Non-skippable in-stream ads are video ads you can’t skip.
 They can also appear at the beginning or the middle of a Youtube video.
 They are typically 15 seconds in length.
 But bumper ads are a shorter version that only last 5 seconds.